obniz/obniz/doc/uart.md

 start uart on io tx, rx.
-tx is used for send data from obniz to parts. rx is used for receive data from parts to obniz. you can start uart without many configration.
+tx is used for send data from obniz to parts. rx is used for receive data from parts to obniz. you can start uart without many configuration.
 Just use like
 ```javascript
 obniz.uart0.start({tx:0, rx:1})
 ```
-default configrations are
+default configurations are

 Defaults
 - 115200bps